Prolux1/MinecraftMarvelMod/README.md

   - When mined, gives Raw Vibranium.
   - Affected by Fortune and Silk Touch.

+- **Vibranium Hammer**:
+  - It has never been easier to mine with the Vibranium Hammer that lets you mine a default 3x3 area around the targeted block.

 ### Planned Features:
 - **Blast Furnace Smelting**:
   - Smelt **Raw Vibranium** in a Blast Furnace for faster processing, similar to other ores (✅ Done).